Outlier detection in default logics: the tractability/intractability frontier: Tractable strong outlier enumeration algorithm

-Based on the above properties, we are now ready to describe the algorithm \textit{Outlier Enumeration} which, for a fixed integer $k$, enumerates in polynomial time all the strong outlier sets of size at most $k$ in an acyclic NU default theory.
+Based on the above results, we are now ready to describe the algorithm \textit{Strong Outlier Enumeration} which, for a fixed integer $k$, enumerates in polynomial time all the strong outlier sets of size at most $k$ in a quasi-acyclic NU default theory.

-The algorithm is presented in Figure \ref{fig:algorithm}.
+The algorithm is detailed in Figure \ref{fig:algorithm}.
 The SCCs $C_1,\ldots,C_N$ of the atomic dependency graph of the theory are ordered such that there do not exist $C_i$ and $C_j$ with $i<j$ and two letters $l\in C_i$ and $q\in C_j$ such that there exists a path from $letter(q)$ to $letter(j)$.

-By Theorem \ref{tracKS}, the cost of steps 7 and 9 is $O(n^2)$.
-Thus, the cost of the algorithm is $O(2^c(n/c) \cdot (cn^2+n^kcn^2)) = O(2^c n^{k+3})$.
+The algorithm exploits Lemma \ref{sccsize} in order to restrict the search space of witness sets to the subsets of the SCCs of the atomic dependency graph (see steps 5-6), exploits Lemma \ref{incremental} in order to consider as part of the candidate strong outlier set $L$ only literals potentially influencing those included in the current witness set $S$ (see step 8, where only SCCs preceding $C_i$ are taken into account),\footnote{As a further optimization, only SCCs influencing $C_i$ should be taken into account in this step.} and exploits Proposition \ref{th:nuentail} in order to solve the entailment problem in $O(n^2)$ time (see steps 7 and 9).

+As for the cost of the algorithm, the number of strong outlier witness sets is $O(2^c(n/c))$, $O(cn^2)$ is the cost of checking the first and the second condition of the outlier definition, while the number of of strong outlier sets is $O(n^k)$.
+Summarizing, the cost of the algorithm is

 Since $c$ and $k$ are fixed, the algorithm enumerates the strong outliers in polynomial time in the size of $(D,W)$.
 For example, all the singleton strong outlier sets can be enumerated in time $O(n^4)$.